How Much Does PureVPN Cost?

 - Based in Hong Kong, non-member to Five Eyes, Nine Eyes and 14 Eyes

-- Over 6,500 servers in more than 180 locations around the world
+- Over 6,500 servers in more than 140 physical and virtual locations around the world

 - Doesn’t log IP address or websites visited

-VPN pricing isn’t always as straightforward as it may seem, and that was particularly true of PureVPN, a solid service with fast speeds and a logging policy that won’t keep your web activity.
-With a 31-day money-back guarantee, you can choose between a one week trial, a monthly or six-month subscription, but things aren’t that simple; we’ll expand below, as well as go over discounts, their referral program, and even a bug bounty program that can make you up to $1,500 per vulnerability.
+VPN service pricing isn’t always as straightforward as it may seem, and that was particularly true of PureVPN, a solid service with fast speeds and a logging policy that won’t keep your web activity.
+With a 31-day money-back guarantee, you can choose between a one week trial, a monthly or six-month subscription, or long-term commitments.
+However, things aren’t that simple; we’ll expand below, as well as go over discounts, PureVPN’s referral program, and even a bug bounty program that can make you up to $1,500 richer per vulnerability you find.

 |Length of contract||Total amount billed|

-Whether you’re using PureVPN for personal or business reasons, they have subscription options to fit every budget.
+Whether you’re using PureVPN for personal or business reasons, it has subscription options to fit every budget.

-Tip: For the most savings, sign up for the two year plan, which works out to just $3.33 per month.
+Tip: For the most savings, sign up for the two-year plan, which works out to just $2.91 per month.

-Some people may want to get the same IP address every time, port forwarding or DDoS protection.
-If that’s the case, you can add on these services for less than a dollar each.
-But note that they’ll only work on Windows, Android, and iOS devices or routers, and some of the add-ons only work on a portion of PureVPN’s servers.
+Some people may want to get the same IP address every time, port forwarding, or DDoS protection.
+If that’s the case, you can add on these services.
+However, note that they’ll only work on Windows, Android, and iOS devices or routers, and some of the add-ons only work on a portion of PureVPN’s server locations.

 What do these services entail exactly?

-- Dedicated IP: A dedicated IP address means that your IP address won’t be used by anyone else but you; typically, PureVPN has users share IP addresses, which makes them less easy to trace.
+- Dedicated IP: A dedicated IP address means that only you will use the IP address that PureVPN assigned you.
+Typically, PureVPN has users share IP addresses, which makes them less easy to trace.
 We prefer shared IP addresses, actually, and ideally, the IP addresses are also dynamic, meaning we get a new one every time we connect.
-However, if you prefer a dedicated, static IP address, PureVPN is a great option.
+However, if you need a fixed IP address to access confidential work files, for example, PureVPN’s dedicated IP addresses will do the trick.

-- Port Forwarding: Imagine data heading straight to your router, firewall or proxy server.
-With port forwarding, this data will be redirected to a different port or IP address, an extra layer of digital security.
+- Port forwarding: Imagine data heading straight to your router, firewall, or proxy server.
+With port forwarding, PureVPN will redirect this data to a different port or IP address to provide an extra layer of digital security.

-- DDoS Protection: DDoS, or Distributed Denial of Service attacks is when hackers try to send a bunch of traffic to a web page to disrupt its service.
-Your computer or phone may be used to perform DDoS attacks if it’s hacked.
+- DDoS protection: DDoS or Distributed Denial of Service attacks is when hackers try to send a bunch of traffic to a web page to disrupt its service.
+Using malware or botnets, hackers may use your computer or phone to perform DDoS attacks.
+PureVPN’s DDoS Protection add-on can provide protection against that.

 |VPN for Teams||$8.45||$5||$60||1 User|